AuboRobot/aubo_robot/aubo_driver/README.md

   ```
   The last argument mean the robot is controlled by robot-controller, when you want to go back to ros-controller, just change the value **"0"** to **"1"**.

-* The driver maintian some of the same functionality as the previous [aubo_driver](https://github.com/auboliuxin/aubo_robot):
+* The driver maintain some of the same functionality as the previous [aubo_driver](https://github.com/auboliuxin/aubo_robot):

 	* Action interface on `/follow_joint_trajectory` for seamless integration with MoveIt.